Click, then drive: Last-minute U.S. holiday shoppers do curbside pickup

 U.S. retailers are expected to ring in record sales, with over 150 million American shoppers slated to buy holiday gifts Saturday online or in-store, up by more than 2 million from last year, the National Retail Federation said on Thursday.

-At King of Prussia Mall, the largest retail shopping space in the United States and owned by Simon Property Group, “It’s absolutely dead,” said Bill Park, a partner at Deloitte & Touche LP, at around 10:00 a.m.
-EST.

-“Ninety percent of stores aren’t even open yet, and foot traffic is practically non-existent.

-However, stores including Walmart and Target were by no means empty early on Saturday, according to three retail analysts making checks in Miami, New York and Chicago.
-Curbside business was bustling, the analysts said, and masked shoppers who ventured outside were efficient in making their purchases of groceries and hot products, such as TVs and games consoles.
+Curbside business contributed greatly to the traffic at big retail chains including Walmart and Target on Saturday, according to three retail analysts making checks in Miami, New York and Chicago.

+Those who had not already ordered for pickup were mercenary in their approach and would “pop in and out, grabbing the one or two gifts they already knew they wanted,” Park said.

 Many retailers have clocked record digital sales during the pandemic, overwhelming traditional shipping companies including FedEx, UPS and the USPS.
 Vaccine shipments are a priority now, and this week, delivery drivers in the Northeast have had to contend with a major snowstorm.